QASymphony/appium-samples/README.md

 Click **SAVE** to finish adding new parser

 Now, go back to Automation Host UI.
 Click **Poll Now** button.
-This will allow Automation Host to load latest updates from qTest Launch, inccluding the new parsers.
+This will allow Automation Host to load latest updates from qTest Launch, including the new parsers.

 Next, we will edit Appium Universal Agent to use the custom parser.
 You'll do that by select **Edit** from Appium Universal Agent, as shown below.